 Government-wide Financial Statements: The Statement of Net Position and the Statement of Activities display information about the School District as a whole.
 These statements include the financial activities of the School District, except for fiduciary activities.
 The effect of interfund activity has been eliminated from these statements except for interfund services provided and used.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange transactions.
 The Statement of Activities presents a comparison between direct expenses and program revenues for each function of the School District's governmental activities.
 Direct expenses are those that are specifically associated with a program or function, and, therefore, are clearly identifiable to a particular function.
-Indirect expense allocations that have been made in the funds have been eliminated for the Statement of Activities.
-Program revenues include (a) fees and charges paid by the recipients of goods or services offered by the programs and (b) grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
+Indirect expenses allocations that have been made in the funds have been eliminated for the Statement of Activities.
+Program and (b) grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues that are not program revenues are presented as general revenues.